ZOLOFT- sertraline hydrochloride tablet, film coated

 The most common signs and symptoms associated with non-fatal ZOLOFT overdosage were somnolence, vomiting, tachycardia, nausea, dizziness, agitation and tremor.
 No cases of fatal overdosage with only sertraline have been reported.

-Other important adverse events reported with ZOLOFT overdose (single or multiple drugs) include bradycardia, bundle branch block, coma, convulsions, delirium, hallucinations, hypertension, hypotension, manic reaction, pancreatitis, QT-interval prolongation, Torsade de Pointes, serotonin syndrome, stupor, and syncope.
+Other important adverse events reported with ZOLOFT overdose (single or multiple drugs) include bradycardia, bundle branch block, coma, convulsions, delirium, hallucinations, hypertension, hypotension, manic reaction, pancreatitis, QTc-interval prolongation, Torsade de Pointes, serotonin syndrome, stupor, and syncope [See Clinical Pharmacology (12.2)].

 ZOLOFT contains sertraline hydrochloride, an SSRI.
 Sertraline hydrochloride has a molecular weight of 342.7 and has the following chemical name: (1S-cis)-4-(3,4-dichlorophenyl)-1,2,3,4-tetrahydro-N-methyl-1-naphthalenamine hydrochloride.
 The empirical formula C17H17NCl2∙HCl is represented by the following structural formula: